 “I said: This is my money, they said: give me this!, I said: why?, they shout: give me this!”

 The respondent’s friend was stripped as well, but the officers did not find any money in his clothes as he did not have anything.

 The two men were detained in a small room without furniture together with eight or nine individuals from Pakistan.
-At around 1PM on the same day (May 29th), the man was interrogated seperatley from his friend by 2 police officers and one 50-year-old translator whose accent the respondent described as Syrian.
-The respondent was taken his finger prints, asked his personal data and his intended destination, and even though his plan was to reach Italy, he said that he wanted to go to Ljubljana (SLO) and ask for asylum there.
+At around 1PM on the same day (May 29th), the man was interrogated seperately from his friend by 2 police officers and one 50-year-old translator whose accent the respondent described as Syrian.
+The respondent hadhis finger prints taken, asked his personal data and his intended destination, and even though his plan was to reach Italy, he said that he wanted to go to Ljubljana (SLO) and ask for asylum there.
 However, he assumed that the translator did not translate this intention to ask for asylum properly to the officers.
 Also, the respondent had to sign a number of documents that he was not explained the content of by the translator.

 “He said: Just sign!”

 The whole interrogation took approximately 30min.
 The respondent was brought back to the detention cell where he spent the rest of the day and the night on the floor.